edinburghlivinglab/dds-notebooks/doc/oer16/jupyter_oer.md

 [EWAN] Adding metadata to notebooks

 ### Trial Service
-[GAVIN] We have implemented a trial service running on self-managed server in our university, based on Docker

-Points to cover:

-* Inspiration from Jess Hamrick's work
-* Docker for scalability, prototyping and transferability
-* Some of the specifics:
-    * Volumes for persistent storage and backups; and connecting datasets
-    * Temporary notebook demonstration service
-    * Auto-updates for notebook repository
-    * Security concerns
-* Connection to University authentication
-* Possibilities

 Using Docker to power a JupyterHub service is something we were interested in due to the success of the [Jessica Hamrick's JupyterHub deployment for